ninjaProtocol/Arma3_F3Missions/fa3_c52_winter_invasion_B_v2.Altis/readme.txt

 Moved all taskPatrol calls from waypoint OnAct fields to init fields with isServer checks.
 Was causing locallity issues.
 Thanks BIS.
 Only using SIT_LOW and STAND animations for decorative soldiers, because of server issues.
 Externally remains v2.

+0-0-4 | 15-05-2016
+Imported to Eden
+Added Juliet as reinforcements
+Removed HE rounds from Gorgon and AP rounds from Mora Made some waypoints careless for the counterattacks Removed non-functioning radio message module
+Moved F3 premount component to init.sqf
+Bugfixes, tweaks.
+v4 release